 fter you complete the week, take some time to review your journal.
 What patterns do you see?
 What surprises you?
-Tracking ways attition they are bout the available way present in on the disastics way of like to travel in to set already to a destination in your

 Tracking your activities throughout the week will help you narrow in on the direction you'd like to travel in to get closer to a destination in your career development.
 Trust your internal compass to help you steer yourself and consider meeting with a career coach to share your reflections.
 A completed journal entry would look something like this: